Gabolate/AssemblyGuide/README.md

 - ### Define Quadword

-  Used to define 1 or multiple quadwords (8 bytes, equivalent to a 'long' type in C# or a 64-Bit integer)
+  Used to define 1 or multiple quadwords (8 bytes, equivalent to a 'long'/'ulong' type in C# or a 64-Bit integer)

   Usages:
   ```asm